Supporting your child

 Plenty of students have a tough time doing their GCSEs and A levels.
 It might feel like university will bring around the same problems.

-There are some major differences between studying at school and university.
+There are some major differences between studying at school or college and university.
 At university your child will study a degree subject that interests them and have more freedom day to day.
 They'll control when and how much they study.
 This is different from having weekly homework assignments for a range of subjects.

 There are lots of opportunities to meet like-minded people at university with plenty of clubs, societies, and more on offer.
 Developing these relationships can help students focus and might even help build their career in the future.
 Support from friends is also a huge help when moving away from home for the first time.